 - The best time to call your prospects up is within an hour of receiving their initial inquiry.

 With this, we sign off!
-We promise to be back with more such interesting tips and tricks.
+We promise to be back with more interesting tips and tricks.
 In the meantime, feel free to leave your comments in the comments section.
 We’d love to hear from you!